Bryan Reynolds Preview, Player Props: Pirates vs. Marlins

 Marlins Pitching Rankings

-- The Marlins pitching staff is fifth in the league with a collective 9.3 strikeouts per nine innings.
+- The Marlins pitching staff ranks fifth in MLB with a collective 9.3 strikeouts per nine innings.

-- The Marlins have the 18th-ranked team ERA across all league pitching staffs (4.31).
+- The Marlins' 4.30 team ERA ranks 16th across all MLB pitching staffs.

-- The Marlins rank 16th in baseball in home runs surrendered (191 total, 1.2 per game).
+- Marlins pitchers combine to rank 15th in baseball in home runs given up (191 total, 1.2 per game).

-- Cabrera makes the start for the Marlins, his 20th of the season.
-He is 7-7 with a 4.22 ERA and 115 strikeouts through 96 2/3 innings pitched.
+- Chargois gets the start for the Marlins, his fifth of the season.
+He is 2-0 with a 3.67 ERA and 35 strikeouts in 41 2/3 innings pitched.

-- The right-hander last pitched on Sunday against the Milwaukee Brewers, when he tossed five innings, allowing one earned run while giving up five hits.
+- The right-hander last appeared in relief on Friday, when he threw one scoreless inning against the Pittsburgh Pirates while giving up one hit.

-- In 21 games this season, the 25-year-old has amassed a 4.22 ERA and 10.8 strikeouts per nine innings, while allowing a batting average of .207 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.